 The technology hub is located at Embraer's plant in Gavião Peixoto, a small city in the state of São Paulo with a population of only a little more than 4,000.
 The GDDN is tasked to be the central axis of much of the technological development done by Saab and Embraer for the new Brazilian jet fighter, in cooperation with other Brazilian companies, such as AEL Sistemas and Atech.

-GDDN is the materialisation of a grand project between Brazil and Sweden.
-The Brazilian Gripen programme will provide significant autonomy in logistics support for the Brazilian Air Force (FAB), including independence in maintenance and the integration of weapons and systems, representing a major improvement in FAB capabilities for aircraft development.
+GDDN is the materialisation of a major project between Brazil and Sweden.
+Through the GDDN, the Brazilian Gripen Programme will provide significant autonomy for the local air force, including logistic support and the integration of weapons and systems, thus consolidating a major improvement in FAB's capabilities for aircraft development.

-In addition to the development of Gripen E (single-seat), most of Gripen F's (twin-seat) development is being done at GDDN by Brazilian engineers, with the support of Saab.
-Gripen F is being initially developed exclusively for FAB.
-Of the 36 aircraft acquired by Brazil, eight will be twin-seaters.
-In future GDDN will also have a Flight Testing Centre with state-of-the-art equipment. " GDDN is a legacy, an asset that stays for the Brazilian Air Force.
-I want to see the first Gripen flight here in Gavião Peixoto," says Santosh Miadaira Hamza, Gripen programme manager at Embraer.
+In addition to the development of Gripen E (single-seat), most of Gripen F (two-seat) development is also done at the GDDN by Brazilian engineers, with the support of Saab.
+Initially, Gripen F is developed exclusively for the Brazilian Air Force, and of the 36 aircraft acquired by Brazil, eight will be twin-seaters.